Is Bali Safe? How to Navigate Through the Dangers

 Hygiene

-It's important to prioritize your health during your vacation and avoid falling ill or contracting a serious infection.
-By maintaining a high level of hygiene, you can increase your chances of staying healthy and enjoying your time off to the fullest.
+It's important to prioritise your health during your vacation and avoid falling ill or contracting a serious infection.
+Maintaining a high level of hygiene can increase your chances of staying healthy and enjoying your time off to the fullest.
 With good precautions, the risk of getting infected remains low.
 Travel Medical Insurance helps if the risk is realised and you need medical treatment.

 Animals

-Snake bites are a serious matter and can even be life-threatening.
-It's crucial to be cautious when walking in a jungle or any area where snakes may be present.
+Snake bites are serious and can even be life-threatening.
+It's crucial to be cautious when walking in a jungle or any area where snakes may exist.
 If you are bitten by a snake, seeking immediate medical attention is vital.
-Getting treatment fast is the key to recovery fast too.
+Getting treatment fast is the key to recovery fast, too.

 In addition to snakes, Bali has other dangerous animals too.